zelrealm/sogamo-ios-library/README.md

 Note: Event params are to be stored in a NSDictionary object.
 Numeric and boolean parameters must be wrapped inside a NSNumber object, and similarly, datetime parameters are to be represented as NSDate objects.

 For a full list of the events that can be tracked, visit the [Sogamo website](http://www.sogamo.com)

+## Sending Data ##
+Event Data is _flushed_ (i.e transmitted) to the Sogamo server at several points:

+- When the app is put into the background (i.e when the user presses the Home button on the device)
+- Whenever the periodic flush is triggered (if it is enabled)

+### Periodic Flush ###
+When the periodic flush is enabled, SogamoAPI will flush accumulated event data at the specified intervals.

+_Note: The value for the flushInterval property must be in seconds, and between 0 and 3600._

+Example:

+	[[SogamoAPI sharedAPI] setFlushInterval:30]; // Event Data will be flushed every 30s

+## Suggestions ##
+Suggestions can be requsted from the Sogamo servers via the `requestSuggestionOfType:success:error:` method, which requires the suggestion type as a parameter, along with blocks to handle both success and error outcomes.

+Example:

+    [[SogamoAPI sharedAPI] requestSuggestionOfType:@"buy"
+                                           success:^(NSString *suggestion)
+    {
+        NSLog(@"Suggestion Request: %@", suggestion);
+        // Handle successful suggestion request
+    }
+                                             error:^(NSError *error)
+    {
+        NSLog(@"Suggestion Request Error: %@", [error localizedDescription]);
+        // Handle failed suggestion request
+    }];

 [Copy into Xcode]: https://github.com/zelrealm/Sogamo-iOS-library/raw/master/Docs/Images/Copy%20into%20Xcode.png "Copy into Xcode"
 [Add SystemConfiguration]: https://github.com/zelrealm/Sogamo-iOS-library/raw/master/Docs/Images/Added%20SystemConfiguration%20framework.png "Add System Configuration"